woxane/Fifth-Assignment-Multithread-Basics/README.md

 Welcome to your Fifth Advanced Programming (AP) journey, where you'll delve into the fascinating world of multithreading in Java.
 This project is divided into two main sections:

 1. **Theoretical Questions**: This section is designed to deepen your understanding of key multithreading concepts in Java.
-You'll explore topics such as the `Runnable` interface, the `Thread` class, the `interrupt()` method, and the `run()` method, and engage with thought-provoking questions that challenge your theoretical knowledge.
+You'll have to analyze three code blocks and answer questions about them.

 2. **Practical Questions**: In this section, you'll get hands-on experience with multithreading in Java.
 You'll have the opportunity to write code that implements the theoretical concepts you've learned, providing you with practical understanding and experience.